MicrosoftDocs/architecture-center/docs/example-scenario/manufacturing/teamcenter-plm-netapp-files-content.md

 Reliability ensures your application can meet the commitments you make to your customers.
 For more information, see [Overview of the reliability pillar](/azure/architecture/framework/resiliency/overview).

-Azure NetApp Files provides JA with [built-in data replication, failover, and disaster recovery capabilities](/azure/azure-netapp-files/snapshots-introduction).
+Azure NetApp Files provides HA with [built-in data replication, failover, and disaster recovery capabilities](/azure/azure-netapp-files/snapshots-introduction).
 These capabilities help ensure that your Teamcenter PLM database and CAD files are always available, even in the event of a regional, zonal, or software failure.

 Azure NetApp Files provides a high [SLA](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services) for all tiers and all supported regions.
 Azure NetApp Files also supports provisioning volumes in [availability zones](/azure/azure-netapp-files/use-availability-zones) that you choose, and HA deployments across zones.